Spend a full week to generate your work, and leave inspired to continue!

 Travel: Fly in to Halifax (100 km or 62 mi from Lunenburg) or drive up through Maine and New Brunswick (a beautiful drive).
 We recommend taking the Fundy Rose car ferry from St. John New Brunswick to Digby Nova Scotia.
 No transportation is provided.

 Meg is a certified AWA (Amherst Writers & Artists) facilitator of writing groups.
 The AWA method helps get past your internal critic and connect with the flow of putting words on the page.
 It’s non-critical and supports the writer in finding the gems and material that resonate from the flow of their thoughts.
 In the words of one participant:

 “Using the Amherst method, Meg facilitates a perfect creative environment for incubating new ideas and developing them in a deeply reflective process.
 The value of the week-long retreat was a treasure for me!”

 – Jane Pirone, Dean, Parsons School of Design Strategies.

 Instructor: Meg Weston

-Meg Weston earned her MFA degree in Creative Writing at Lesley University in 2008.
+Margaret A. (Meg) Weston earned an MFA degree in Creative Writing at Lesley University in 2008, and has completed training in the Amherst Writers and Artists method for facilitating writing groups.
 Her memoir, The Volcano Tourist, follows her geologic journey as she pursues a passion that’s been with her since childhood.
-As President and core faculty of MMW+C, she mentors students in their creative writing projects, and is trained in the Amherst Writers and Artists method for facilitating writing groups.
+Her passion for volcanoes and geological hot spots around the world, as well as themes of memory, family, and self-discovery are the subjects of her writing.
+As a member of the core faculty of the Maine Media she mentors students in their creative writing projects.